 Area 3: Sustainability

-This section of your application, worth 15 points, addresses the environmental asthma management care and services that receive healthcare reimbursement or, if coverage is not yet available, addresses the effort underway to establish coverage to sustain environmental asthma care.
+This section of the application, worth 15 points, addresses the components of environmental asthma care that receive health care reimbursement or, if coverage is not yet available, addresses the effort underway to establish coverage to sustain environmental asthma care.

 Area 3.
 Sustainability (15 points)